El Rey (The Wedding Present album)

 El Rey is the seventh studio album by The Wedding Present.
 It was released in the US on May 20, 2008, by Manifesto Records, and on May 26, 2008, in the UK by Vibrant Records/Pinnacle Records.
-The album is the band's first album since 2005's Take Fountain.
+The album was the band's first album since 2005's Take Fountain.
 El Rey was preceded by the first single "The Thing I Like Best About Him Is His Girlfriend" as a digital download only.

 Production

 The Wedding Present arranged new material at Swing House and Cole Studios, both in Hollywood, California, and at Q10 in Glenrothes, Scotland.
 El Rey was produced by Steve Albini, the band, and Pete Magdaleno.
 Sessions were held in January 2008 at Electrical Audio in Chicago, Illinois, with Albini handling recording.
 Additional overdubs were done at The Laundry Room in Los Angeles, California, with Magdaleno handling recording, assisted by Ulysses Noriega.
 Albini mixed the album at Electrical Audio; Castro sequenced the album, before it was mastered by John Golden at Golden Sounds in Ventura, California, with assistance from JJ Golden.